GenoML/genoml.github.io/docs/guides/harmonization.md

 6. Test your newly retrained reference model on the unseen data

 :::info
 If you are using an external validation dataset, Steps 1-4 are performed here as part of the harmonization process.
-Steps 5-6 are performed as part of the [Testing and validation](/docs/guides/validation) process.
+Steps 5-6 are performed as part of the [testing and validation](/docs/guides/validation) process.
 :::

 ### Harmonizing your Validation/Test Dataset